tguless/tulum/README.md

 Even our conservative scenario delivers positive cash flow, while the optimistic case with high appreciation could potentially double your investment in 5 years (101.5% total ROI).

+### Market Validation of Our Projections

+Our financial projections have been validated by current market data:

+- **Occupancy Rates:** According to Airbtics, Tulum maintains a median occupancy rate of 50% across all property types [1], which aligns with our base scenario assumptions (ranging from 40% in low season to 75% in high season).

+- **Nightly Rates:** Our projected rates ($100-210 depending on season) are in line with market data for premium locations like Aldea Zama.
+While the average daily rate across all Tulum properties is approximately MXN1,355 (~$75-80 USD) [1], properties in gated communities with resort amenities command significantly higher rates.

+- **Seasonal Variation:** Our model accounts for Tulum's seasonality, with January being reported as the best-performing month [1], which matches our high-season premium pricing strategy.

+- **Property Management:** Our 25% property management fee assumption aligns with standard rates for full-service management in the Tulum market.

+[1] Source: Airbtics Tulum Market Statistics & Data, 2023-2024

 ## Current Property Opportunities in Aldea Zama

 Aldea Zama stands out as Tulum's premier residential neighborhood, offering significant advantages over other areas: